-Equals:In VB.NET, we do not use two equals signs together in an If-statement.
-We just use one.
+Equals:We do not use two equals signs together in an If-statement.

 Tip:Visual Studio will automatically insert the "Then" and "End If" parts of an If-statement.

 Based on: .NET 4.5 Program that uses If, ElseIf and Else: VB.NET Module Module1 Sub Main() ' Get input.
 Dim s As String = Console.ReadLine() ' Check input with If, Elseif and Else.
 If s = "cat" Then Console.WriteLine("You like cats") ElseIf s = "dog" Then Console.WriteLine("You like dogs") Else Console.WriteLine("No choice made") End If End Sub End Module Output dog You like dogs

 Program that uses If Not: VB.NET Module Module1 Sub Main() ' An integer variable.
 Dim i As Integer = 100 ' Test integer against 100 and 200.
 If Not i = 100 Then Console.WriteLine("i not 100") ElseIf Not i = 200 Then Console.WriteLine("i not 2") End If End Sub End Module Output i not 2

 An If-statement does not always directly test values.
-Sometimes, it can call another Function and test the value returned by that Function.
+Sometimes it calls another Function and tests the value returned by that Function.
 In this example, the If-statement calls the IsValid Function.Function